DamiAjele/Todo-API/README.md

 # ✅ To-do API

-A simple RESTful API for managing tasks built with express for CRUD operations and user-specific task management.
+A simple REST API for managing tasks built with express for user-specific task management.

 ## 🚀 Features